-Literature & Medicine provides a rare opportunity for a cross section of health care professionals with diverse backgrounds to be seated around a hospital conference table together.
+Literature & Medicine provides a rare opportunity for a cross section of health care professionals with diverse backgrounds to be seated around a table together.
 The common denominator is the reading material in their hands and the program that brings them together--Literature & Medicine: Humanities at the Heart of Health Care®.

-The national program, created by the Maine Humanities Council, encourages participants to connect their professional lives with the broader scope of the human experience.
+This innovative program encourages participants to connect their professional lives with the broader scope of the human experience.
 That connection is facilitated with scholar-led discussions on a variety of literature.
 Participants report deeper empathy for patients and fellow staff, better communication skills, and increased job satisfaction.
 Oklahoma is now one of 26 states hosting this program.

 Program sessions will be held in the evening and include a communal meal provided by the participants or the hospital.
 A hospital liaison will distribute the reading handouts, books, text, and the syllabus prior to each meeting.
 The scholar will facilitate each session by incorporating and centering all conversation on the readings for the session.

-Literature & Medicine Brochure | Favorite Readings | Program Evaluation from Maine | Guidelines | Budget | Sample Budget
+Guidelines | Favorite Readings | Budget | Sample Budget | National Program Evaluation